myduino/Hibiscus-Sense-Arduino/README.md

 Hibiscus Sense comes with **USB Type-C** to power up the board and to program the ESP32.
 The on-board USB-to-Serial converter **Silicon Labs CP2104** with **automatic bootloader reset** circuit, we don’t have to press the RESET button each time to upload the program.

-Although, we can program ESP32 using other programming language such as C, C++ and Micropython, but in this tutorial we will be using [Arduino](https://www.arduino.cc/) as the learning and prototyping platform.
+Although, we can program ESP32 using other programming language such as C, C++, [Micropython](https://micropython.org/), [Rust](https://github.com/esp-rs/rust), or even with RTOS (Real Time Operating System)  [FreeRTOS](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/freertos.html).
+However, in this tutorial we will be using [Arduino](https://www.arduino.cc/) as the learning and prototyping platform.

 ## Hibiscus Sense Features